evert/evert.github.com/_posts/2013/2013-11-01-idempotence-in-http.md

 than once.

-Outcome in this sentence does not refer to the literal HTTP response, which is always different anyway as most HTTP servers send back a `Date:` header anyway.
+Outcome in this sentence does not refer to the literal HTTP response, which is usually different anyway as most HTTP servers send back a `Date:` header.

 Outcome refers to the state of the resource on the server.
 If I do the same `DELETE` more than once, the first `DELETE` that comes through will return